Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ## Utility/Helper/Wrapper classes

-The Java API (a set of `classes` written in Java that are distributed with Java) offers a set of utility classes to help manipulate data of the fundamental primitive data types and structures.
+The **Java API** (Application Programming Interface) is a set of `classes` written in Java that are distributed with Java.

+It offers a set of utility classes to help manipulate data of the fundamental primitive data types and structures.

 - `Byte`
 - `Short`